 Philosophy

 I am motivated by novel transportation applications at the intersection of rigorous mathematical methods and societal impact.
-I am committed to leveraging my position to actively sustain students of diverse academic backgrounds, as well as recruiting and sustaining more women and underrepresented students in the STEM and transportation field.
-I drive this academic and personal agenda in the following ways:
+I am committed to leveraging my position to actively support students of diverse academic backgrounds, as well as recruiting and mentoring more women and underrepresented students in the STEM and transportation field.
+I drive my professional agenda in the following ways:

 Outreach: As an individual deeply committed to supporting students from underrepresented backgrounds, I believe in leveraging my academic position to mentor and advise students seeking academic careers in transportation and engineering broadly.